What term describes the presence of very small drops of water in the air?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-The term that describes the presence of very small drops of water in the air is humidity.
-Humidity specifically refers to the concentration of water vapor present in the atmosphere, which can cause various weather phenomena.
-When the air contains sufficient water vapor, it can lead to the formation of clouds, fog, and precipitation.
+The term that accurately describes the presence of very small drops of water in the air is humidity.
+Humidity refers to the amount of water vapor present in the atmosphere, which can exist in the form of tiny droplets that are not always visible to the naked eye.
+When air is saturated with moisture, it means that it contains enough water vapor that the tiny droplets can form, leading to various weather phenomena.

 Subscribe